Top 5 This Week

 What makes Kangaroo Island a world-class wildlife destination?

 Kangaroo Island, 13km off the Fleurieu Peninsula and accessible by 45-minute ferry from Cape Jervis, is one of Australia’s finest wildlife destinations — 4,400 square kilometres of which 34% is protected as national park and conservation reserve, with no introduced foxes or rabbits, preserving native species populations at densities impossible on the mainland.
 Remarkable Rocks (Flinders Chase National Park) — a cluster of granite boulders sculpted by 500 million years of weathering into extraordinary organic shapes on a clifftop above the Southern Ocean — is the island’s most iconic geological feature.
 Admirals Arch provides access to a large New Zealand fur seal colony beneath a natural rock arch.
-The island’s isolation has preserved the world’s last pure Ligurian honey bee population, producing a honey unavailable anywhere else on Earth.
+The island’s isolation has preserved one of the world’s last pure Ligurian honey bee populations, producing a honey unavailable anywhere else on Earth.

 What are the Flinders Ranges and what do they offer visitors?